whatwg/compat/README.md

 [![Travis Build Status](https://travis-ci.org/whatwg/compat.svg?branch=master)](https://travis-ci.org/whatwg/compat)

-## Abstract
+### Abstract

-The [Compatibility Standard](https://compat.spec.whatwg.org/) describes a collection of non-standard (and often vendor-prefixed) CSS properties and DOM APIs that web browsers need to support for compatibility with the de facto web.
+The [Compatibility Standard](https://compat.spec.whatwg.org/) standardizes a number of (often vendor-prefixed) CSS properties and DOM APIs that web browsers need to support for compatibility with the web.

-## Code of conduct
+### Code of conduct

-We are committed to providing a friendly, safe and welcoming environment for all.
+We are committed to providing a friendly, safe, and welcoming environment for all.
 Please read and respect the [WHATWG Code of Conduct](https://whatwg.org/code-of-conduct).

-## Contribute
+### Pull requests

 In short, change `compatibility.bs` and submit your patch, with a [good commit message](https://github.com/whatwg/meta/blob/master/COMMITTING.md).
 Consider